 Related Read: 5 Reasons Why You Should Invest in a New Door

-Start off by sealing your doors.
+Start by sealing your doors.
 This is especially important if your door has seen better days.
-Install a sturdy steel or aluminum threshold under your door.
+To do so, install a sturdy steel or aluminum threshold under your door.
 For even better protection, combine this with a door sweep.
-This is can be found at most hardware stores, and helps to cover the gap between a threshold and the door bottom.
-Go with nylon brush sweeps for the best protection against bugs.
+Door sweeps can be found at most hardware stores and help cover a threshold and the door bottom gap.
+We recommend using nylon brush sweeps for the best protection against bugs.

-Also make sure that your window and door frames are securely in place.
+Also, make sure that your window and door frames are securely in place.
 Cracks and holes near the frame can also allow enough of an opening for insects.
 Use caulk to seal these cracks near window and door frames.
-If your windows are on their last leg, look into installing energy efficient windows that, when installed correctly, are airtight and difficult for bugs to penetrate.
+If you’re constantly resealing your windows, look into installing energy-efficient windows that, when installed correctly, are airtight and difficult for bugs to penetrate.

 Another way to combat bugs this season is to install screens in windows and doors.
-Look for a 20-mesh or finer screen to keep out the most common creepy crawlies.
+Look for a 20-mesh or finer mesh to keep out the most common creepy crawlies.
 Bugs can also sneak through holes or tears in your existing screens.
-Use a screwdriver or scissors to carefully push the broken wires back into place.
+Use a screwdriver or scissors to push the broken wires back into place carefully.
 Add a coat of clear nail polish to seal the hole and prevent insect entry.
 If the screen has come loose along one side or corner, use staples (for wood frames) or a splining tool (for aluminum frames) to reattach it to the frame.
 If these quick fixes aren’t working, don’t hesitate to contact Blue Springs Siding and Windows for a free estimate on screen doors.